mikezackles/nocopy/README.md

 on which Boost.Hana compiles (current versions of gcc or clang, including clang-cl).
 For now, my tests are limited to these two compilers on Arch Linux.

-Assumptions
+Assumptions/Caveats
 -

 * std::array is POD and `sizeof(std::array<unsigned char, N>) == N`
-* floating point numbers are in IEEE 754 format, float contains 32 bits, and double contains 64 bits
+* floating point numbers are in IEEE 754 format, `float` contains 32 bits, and `double` contains 64 bits
+* `long double` is not supported

 `nocopy` does its best to check assumptions at compile time, so if for some reason your platform is not compatible, your code should fail to compile.
 Note that